Skip to Content

 The Postgraduate Diploma in Information Sciences gives you the option to focus and major in computer science (including topics such as artificial intelligence and graphics) or information technology (including topics such as geoinformatics and security) or software engineering (a mix of these two areas).
 Or you have the freedom to select no endorsement and mix and match the topics that interest you the most.

-The courses offered in the Postgraduate Diploma in Information Sciences are exactly the same as the first year of the Masters of Information Sciences.
+The courses offered in the Postgraduate Diploma in Information Sciences are exactly the same as the first year of the Master of Information Sciences.
 This means that you can enrol for the Postgraduate Diploma in Information Sciences and then complete a Masters of Information Sciences by extending your studies for just one more semester.

 We work to help you succeed.
 Massey University offers smaller classes and more personalised learning, giving you greater access to lecturers and the help you need to succeed and thrive during your master’s study.